image

 1. Marçola, Marina, and Camila Eleuterio Rodrigues.
 "Endothelial progenitor cells in tumor angiogenesis: another brick in the wall."
 Stem cells international 2015 (2015).

-2. Bertolini, Francesco, et al. "Maximum tolerable dose and low-dose chemotherapy have opposite effects on the mobilization and viability of circulating endothelial progenitor cells."
+2. Bertolini, Francesco, et al. "Maximum tolerable dose and low-dose metronomic chemotherapy have opposite effects on the mobilization and viability of circulating endothelial progenitor cells."
 Cancer research 63.15 (2003): 4342-4346.

-3. Bocci, Guido, et al. "Thrombospondin 1, a mediator of the antiangiogenic effects of low-dose chemotherapy."
-Proceedings of the National Academy of Sciences 100.22 (2003): 12917-12922; Damber, Jan-Erik, et al. "The anti-tumour effect of metronomic chemotherapy may partly be mediated by thrombospondin."
+3. Bocci, Guido, et al. "Thrombospondin 1, a mediator of the antiangiogenic effects of low-dose metronomic chemotherapy."
+Proceedings of the National Academy of Sciences 100.22 (2003): 12917-12922; Damber, Jan-Erik, et al. "The anti-tumour effect of low-dose continuous chemotherapy may partly be mediated by thrombospondin."
 Cancer chemotherapy and pharmacology 58.3 (2006): 354-360.

 4. Lee, KangAe, et al. "Anthracycline chemotherapy inhibits HIF-1 transcriptional activity and tumor-induced mobilization of circulating angiogenic cells."
 Proceedings of the National Academy of Sciences 106.7 (2009): 2353-2358.